 It’s back cover is made of plastic which has got a soft feel.
 It feels very comfortable with the hands.
 It’s got an LED light display right in front of the device close to the headset speaker which is in same line with the front facing camera.

 The volume keys and power key is rightly seated at the right hand side of the device.
 The buttons itself are made to fit into the plastic back cover of the phone which means, without the bank cover rightly fixed to the phone, you can’t turn on the device nor use the speaker buttons.

 The 3.5MM audio jack port is located at the top of the device while the charging port is located at the bottom of the device.
 The phone has got just soft navigation(function) keys which you can only work with when the screen is on display.

-The Note runs on android 4.4.2 which is the Kitkat version and its got an OTA update system.
-We are hoping the note gets the 5.0 lollipop update when its fully in circulation.
+The Note runs on android 4.4.2 which is the Kitkat version and its got a OTA update system.
+We are hoping the note gets the 5.0 lollipop update when it’s fully in circulation.
 The Device runs on MTK Quad core 1.3GHz and comes with 1GB RAM and 16GB ROM according to its specification.

 I have installed the Antutu Benchmark app which shows more advanced details of the device showing the basic information, storage, CPU, Display, Camera, Battery, OS and more.
 Please see the screenshot from the Antutu Benchmark below: